English Grammar

 Combined:

-Adjective phrases often result from combining adjectives, modifiers, and complements to create a more comprehensive description.
+We get adjective phrases from combining the following elements: adjectives, modifiers, and complements in order to create a more easy description.
+For Examples:

 • very happy cat with a fluffy tail